 Meet Assistant Professor Dr. Srujana Samhita Yadavalli

-The faculty is pleased to announce Dr. Srujana Samhita Yadavalli will be an Assistant Professor and Lab Director at the Institute.
-Her new assignment begins on September 1, 2019.
+The faculty is pleased to announce Dr. Srujana Samhita Yadavalli as an Assistant Professor and Lab Director at the Institute.
+Her new assignment began on September 1, 2019.

 In her new role, she plans to develop an interdisciplinary research program to study how bacteria respond to and evolve resistance to antimicrobial stress.
 In addition, her research will highlight the biochemical functions of the growing number of understudied small proteins and provide insights into a new and emerging theme of gene expression regulation.
 She is also deeply committed to mentoring students from diverse backgrounds and at all levels of education.

 - Visiting Researcher, University of Pennsylvania 2017-2019

 - Postdoctoral Fellow, University of Pennsylvania 2012-2017